relex/aini/README.md

 func ParseString(input string) (*InventoryData, error)
     ParseString parses Inventory represented as a string

+func (inventory *InventoryData) AddVars(path string) error
+    AddVars take a path that contains group_vars and host_vars directories and adds these variables to the InventoryData

+func (inventory *InventoryData) AddVarsLowerCased(path string) error
+    AddVarsLowerCased does the same as AddVars, but converts hostnames and groups name to lowercase Use this function if you've executed `inventory.HostsToLower` or `inventory.GroupsToLower`

 func (inventory *InventoryData) GroupsToLower()
     GroupsToLower transforms all group names to lowercase